-Australian Standards include minimum recommended design temperatures/pressures for different refrigerants and applications.
-When selecting components for use in a refrigeration system, care should be taken to ensure the minimum design pressure of the component selected is suitable for its intended use.
-This is especially important in R410A systems as the required pressure ratings are significantly higher than that required on systems using most other common refrigerants.
+When selecting components for use in a refrigeration or air conditioning systems care should be taken to ensure the maximum design pressure of the component selected is suitable for the intended use.
+This is especially important in R410A systems as the required pressure ratings are significantly higher than that required on systems using most other refrigerants.